 The Johns Hopkins Center for Health Security offers a Health Security PhD track within the Johns Hopkins Bloomberg School of Public Health’s Department of Environmental Health and Engineering.
 This track will prepare future leaders through the study of major biological and health security risks, participation in Center for Health Security research activities, and mentorship from Center faculty to contribute their unique voices and skills to the academic community and ultimately inform global policies that will affect change.
 While topic areas in the track are wide ranging, they share a common thread of reducing impacts from and increasing resilience to GCBRs.

-The track is accepting students for the 2024-2025 school year, and applicants can indicate their interest within their SOPHAS doctoral program applications, which are due on December 1, 2023.
+The track is accepting students for the 2024-2025 school year, and applicants can indicate their interest within their SOPHAS doctoral program applications.
 Full funding, supported by Open Philanthropy, is available for selected students.

 Health Security DrPH Track at the Bloomberg School of Public Health